wahabaftab/wahabaftab.github.io/_posts/2017-05-06-Sauvola-Thresholding-Integral-Images.md

 <p class="inner-page">

-Image binarization is the process of taking a grayscale image and converting it to black-and-white, essentially reducing the information contained within the image from 256 shades of gray to 2: black and white, a binary image.It's the most important step in pre-processing of scanned documents to save all or maximum subcomponents such us text, background and image.Binarization computes the threshold value that differentiate object and background pixels.As we know grayscale image pixel values range from [0-255] So after conversion to grayscale, image pixel values are converted to white i.e 255 if they are above threshold value and to black i.e 0 if they are below the threshold making all the pixels either 0 or 255 hence the term binary.
+Image binarization is the process of taking a grayscale image and converting it to black-and-white, essentially reducing the information contained within the image from 256 shades of gray to 2: black and white, a binary image.
+It's the most important step in pre-processing of scanned documents to save all or maximum subcomponents such us text, background and image.
+Binarization computes the threshold value that differentiate object and background pixels.
+As we know grayscale image pixel values range from [0-255] So after conversion to grayscale, image pixel values are converted to white i.e 255 if they are above threshold value and to black i.e 0 if they are below the threshold making all the pixels either 0 or 255 hence the term binary.
 </p>